Kalyanesree/Module1/Datatypes-Boolean Expression Evaluation.md

 # Ex 1:Datatypes-Boolean Expression Evaluation in Python

-## 🎯 Aim
+## Aim
-To write a Python program that evaluates and prints the results of boolean and arithmetic expressions involving `True` and `False`.
+To write a Python program that evaluates and prints the results of boolean and arithmetic expressions involving True and False.

-## 🧠 Algorithm
+## Algorithm
 1. Set variable `a` to the result of the expression `0 == True`.
 2. Set variable `b` to the result of the expression `False == False`.
 3. Set variable `c` to the result of the expression `True + True`.